Skip to content

 Offer free or freemium plans

 According to Toolradar's analysis across 10+ products, 80% offer free or freemium plans.
-The top-rated tools average a score of 0/100, with Microsoft Copilot leading at /100.
+Microsoft OneNote leads the category based on features, user reviews, and overall value.

 Types of Productivity Tools